“If you hear a voice within you say ‘you cannot paint, ‘ then by all means paint, and that voice will be silenced.” Vincent Van Gogh

 The good news is that the cage doesn’t really exist.
 This is an imaginary cage.
 So let’s break it off and get our damn confidence back!

 Self-confidence – let’s get it back and lean how to build confidence

 Self-confidence – conclusion

 Bringing back that self-confident child is not easy, to say the least.
 Yet, the knowledge we weren’t born shy and full of fears, the knowledge we grew our fears later, should give you strength.
 The change can be reversed.
-You can become that confident person again.
+You can become that confident person again, and build a confidence.
 Use the tips I gave you and start making your journey, one step at a time.

 Let me know how that worked for you.
 Write a comment to the post, it would mean the world to me.